FORTEO (teriparatide) by Eli Lilly and Company. Approved for parathyroid hormone analog [epc]. First approved in 2002.

-FORTEO (teriparatide) is a subcutaneous parathyroid hormone analog approved by the FDA in November 2002 for osteoporosis treatment.
-It works by stimulating bone formation through PTH receptor activation, differentiating it from antiresorptive agents that primarily slow bone loss.
-FORTEO is indicated for patients with osteoporosis at high risk of fracture, particularly those who have failed or are intolerant to other therapies.
-It represents a unique anabolic mechanism in the osteoporosis treatment landscape.
+FORTEO (teriparatide) is a subcutaneous parathyroid hormone analog approved in 2002 for osteoporosis treatment.
+It stimulates bone formation by mimicking natural PTH signaling, making it unique among osteoporosis therapies that typically inhibit bone resorption.
+The drug is indicated for patients at high risk of fracture, particularly postmenopausal women with osteoporosis.

 Parathyroid Hormone Analog